andrei-punko/oauth-server/README.md

 (The login/password pairs populated into in-memory DB H2.
 For details check sql scripts in resources folder if needed)

-After some delay (due to redirection to some fake unexisting resource localhost:9191) you get string like next in browser address field: http://localhost:9191/x?code=qjGBjC
+After some delay (due to redirection to some fake non-existing resource localhost:9191) you get string like next in browser address field: http://localhost:9191/x?code=qjGBjC
 Get code `qjGBjC` for future reuse in next actions

-### Generate an access token
+### Generate access token

 Use the following generic command to generate an access token: